-Ms. Fretz, Mr. Galtman and Mr. Murphy each hold his or her respective officer position at both Sunoco Partners LLC (the general partner of Sunoco Logistics Partners L.P.) and Sunoco Logistics Partners GP LLC (the general partner of Sunoco Logistics Partners Operations L.P.) and Ms. Fretz is the sole director of Sunoco Logistics Partners GP LLC and they are executing this Registration Statement in each of these capacities.
+[†] Messrs.
+Hennigan, Salinas and Galtman each hold his respective officer position at both Sunoco Partners LLC (the general partner of Sunoco Logistics Partners L.P.) and Sunoco Logistics Partners GP LLC (the general partner of Sunoco Logistics Partners Operations L.P.); Mr. Hennigan is the sole director of Sunoco Logistics Partners GP LLC; and they are executing this Registration Statement in each of these capacities.